Connecticut lawyer, 'close personal friend' of Fotis Dulos, possibly dug hole described as '100 percent a human grave'

 Unaware of any missing people at the time, the men did their best to cover the hole so no one would fall, then moved on.

-Days later, a curious McKay returned to find the hole partially filed with rainwater, but the limes were gone.
+Days later, a curious McKay returned to find the hole partially filed with rainwater, but the lime was gone.
 The next month, the hole was completely filled and covered “as neat as a pin” with shrubbery.

 In June, an initial search of the apparent grave – which had been reported by Lawlor and McKay as odd, still unrelated to the Dulos case – found nothing.